django/dsf-working-groups/active/package-maintainers.md

 Group members can liaise with organizations dedicated to sharing maintenance efforts, such as [Jazzband](https://jazzband.co/), [Wagtail Nest](https://github.com/wagtail-nest), or [Django Commons](https://github.com/django-commons).
 Or work directly with packages in need of new maintainers to find new candidates.
 This can involve:

-- Sharing calls for new package maintainers
+- Sharing calls for new package maintainers.
 - Coordinating trusted volunteer open source “roadies” familiar with package ownership transfers.
 - Facilitating participation in mentoring programs such as [Google Summer of Code](https://summerofcode.withgoogle.com/) or [Djangonaut Space](https://djangonaut.space/).
 - Providing support for tasks requiring very specific expertise, like funding avenues or vulnerability reports handling.

-#### Review the package ecosystem

-The group can organize periodic reviews of the package ecosystem to assess its health, for other efforts to make more informed decisions.

-- Statistics on compatible Django / Python versions, or use of type annotations
-- Package health and popularity metrics
-- [Django Developers Survey](https://lp.jetbrains.com/django-developer-survey-2023/) ([2022](https://lp.jetbrains.com/django-developer-survey-2022/)) questions relevant to package maintenance
+- Encouraging working on packages during contributor sprints.

+### Curate training for maintainers

+The group could help organize (and fund) training sessions or training material for package maintainers on relevant topics.
+For example anything relating to sustainability of long-term development, or product / project management (deprecation policies, user research, writing roadmaps, fundraising).

 ### Advance the state of the art

-The group could also work on more ambitious projects to advance the state of the art in Django package maintenance.
+The group could also work on more ambitious projects to advance the state of the art in Django and Python package maintenance.
 For example:

 - A standard to call for contributors, maintainers, or request funding via pip or a manage.py check
 - Distributed code review for Django packages (see for example [crev](https://github.com/crev-dev/crev/))
+- Participation in convenings such as [PackagingCon](https://packaging-con.org/), [Upstream](https://upstream.live/), etc.